Home About Approach Cases Definitions Contact me Recommendations

 Vascular diseases come on abruptly, tend to plateau immediately or otherwise within 24-48 hours, then (if not fatal) either remain static or gradually improve - whether partially or completely - in the coming weeks and months.

-Inflammation is similar but with more gradual onset over hours or days, sometimes taking 1-2 weeks to plateau, and in many cases recovering after, over a slower tempo (weeks-months).
+Inflammation is similar but with more gradual onset over hours or days, then a plateau, then recovering over a slower tempo (weeks-months).
 Examples are a demyelinating lesion causing optic neuritis or myelitis, or inflammatory neuritis of the facial nerve (Bell’s palsy).
-This is a generalisation though - some inflammatory disorders can progress to a life-threatening level (e.g. autoimmune encephalitis), so the natural history is not always one of onset, peak, then resolution.
+This is a generalisation though - some inflammatory disorders can progress to a life-threatening level without treatment (e.g. autoimmune encephalitis), so the natural history is not always of onset, peak, then resolution.

 Constant worsening is also informative.
 Degenerative disease and untreated tumours get worse relentlessly, usually gradually over months or years.
 Remission does not naturally occur.

 Of other types of lesion, some may naturally come on and then plateau and resolve.
 This is often the case with metabolic disorders, but only if the underlying issue self-corrects (e.g. hypoglycaemia) - others may not without intervention, for example encephalopathy due to renal or liver failure.
-Likewise, toxins may reach peak effect then be cleared from the system - the best known and most common being ethanol - although some will produce deadly effects in the peak phase, and supportive measures may be necessary - for example paralysis due to botulism or organophosphates.
+Likewise, toxins may reach peak effect then be cleared from the system - the best known and most common being ethanol - although some will produce deadly effects in the peak phase, and supportive measures may be necessary to keep people alive until the toxin is cleared - for example paralysis due to botulism or organophosphates.

 Onset, evolution, plateau and recovery can also be the case with compressive lesions, but usually only if the consequence is reversible inflammation in the compressed structure - the culprit lesion doesn’t tend to return to its initial position.
-A common example is irritation of a nerve root from a disc prolapse, which often causes severe radicular pain and sensory disturbance for several weeks and then resolves as root inflammation dies down (the disc itself does not tend to un-prolapse) - hence, we do not tend to operate on this in the absence of additional deficits (mainly motor).
+A common example is irritation of a nerve root from a disc prolapse, which often causes severe radicular pain and sensory disturbance for several weeks and then resolves as root inflammation dies down (the disc itself does not tend to un-prolapse) - hence, surgeons tend not to operate on this in the absence of disabling physical deficits, mainly weakness.

-However, other compressive conditions do not get better without surgical assistance, for example advanced carpal tunnel syndrome, cauda equina syndrome, or oculomotor palsy due to an adjacent aneurysm.
-In these, even after decompression, the damage may be permanent, and the procedure only prevents further progression.
+However, other compressive conditions do not get better without surgical help, for example advanced carpal tunnel syndrome, cauda equina syndrome, or oculomotor palsy due to an adjacent aneurysm.
+In these, even after decompression, the damage may be permanent, and the procedure only prevents further deterioration - or in the case of the aneurysm, death from rupture.

 Transient and paroxysmal symptoms